googlearchive/blog/_posts/2015-09-20-polymer-summit-recap.markdown

 A look at the breadth and depth of Polymer's built-in gesture library, and how your elements can be interactive, responsive, and cross-platform.

 <div class="video-embed"><iframe width="560" height="315" src="https://www.youtube.com/embed/YiiXKoLYLMo" frameborder="0" allowfullscreen></iframe></div>

+### Polymer's Styling System

+Traditionally, CSS stylesheets have a terrible opinion about style encapsulation: the only thing stopping one element’s style from stomping over another’s is a “well chosen class name”.
+The Shadow DOM fixes this by building a little castle and a moat around each element, so that styles can’t get in and out of the web component castle.
+But what happens if you _do_ want to style this custom element?
+How do you cross the moat?
+Custom properties, that’s how.

+<div class="video-embed"><iframe width="560" height="315" src="https://www.youtube.com/embed/IbOaJwqLgog" frameborder="0" allowfullscreen></iframe></div>

 ### Polymer's Animation System